zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Avoid premature optimization - Pros and Cons.md

 **Pros**:
 - Avoids overcomplicating code prematurely.
-- Prioritizes clarity and correctness, making code easier to understand and maintain.
+- Prioritizes clarity and correctness
-- Prevents wasted effort on optimizations that might not be necessary.
+- Code easier to understand and maintain.

 **Cons**:
 - May lead to performance bottlenecks being discovered late in development.